arigonta/SimpleContact/README.md

 # Simple Contact
-This application is created using SWIFT 5.
+This application is created using SWIFT 5 & Xcode 11.

 # Requirements
 - iOS 10.0+ / macOS 10.12+